 Tigliole: in the land of the lime trees, the praise for the precious Piedmontese beef.

-The territory of Tigliole is among the largest in the province of Asti in relation to the resident population.
+It stands out for being among the largest municipalities in the province of Asti in relation to the resident population.

-It covers an area of 16.12 km² and has a population of about 1700 inhabitants.
+It covers an area of 16.12 km² and has a population of approximately 1700 inhabitants.

 It is about 13 km from the provincial capital, Asti.